Cretaceous–Paleogene extinction event

-Other causal or contributing factors to the extinction may have been the Deccan Traps and other volcanic eruptions, climate change, and sea level change.
-However, in January 2020, scientists reported that climate-modeling of the extinction event favored the asteroid impact and not volcanism.
+Other proposed causal or contributing factors to the extinction have included the Deccan Traps and other volcanic eruptions, climate change, and sea level change.
+However, in January 2020, scientists reported that climate-modeling of the mass extinction event favored the asteroid impact and not volcanism.

-A wide range of terrestrial species perished in the K–Pg extinction, the best-known being the non-avian dinosaurs, along with many mammals, birds, lizards, insects, plants, and all the pterosaurs.
-In the oceans, the K–Pg extinction killed off plesiosaurs and mosasaurs and devastated teleost fish, sharks, mollusks (especially ammonites, which became extinct), and many species of plankton.
-It is estimated that 75% or more of all species on Earth vanished.
-Yet the extinction also provided evolutionary opportunities: in its wake, many groups underwent remarkable adaptive radiation—sudden and prolific divergence into new forms and species within the disrupted and emptied ecological niches.
-Mammals in particular diversified in the Paleogene, evolving new forms such as horses, whales, bats, and primates.
+A wide range of terrestrial species perished in the K–Pg mass extinction, the best-known being the non-avian dinosaurs, along with many mammals, birds, lizards, insects, plants, and all of the pterosaurs.
+In the Earth's oceans, the K–Pg mass extinction killed off plesiosaurs and mosasaurs and devastated teleost fish, sharks, mollusks (especially ammonites and rudists, which became extinct), and many species of plankton.
+It is estimated that 75% or more of all animal and marine species on Earth vanished.
+However, the extinction also provided evolutionary opportunities: in its wake, many groups underwent remarkable adaptive radiation—sudden and prolific divergence into new forms and species within the disrupted and emptied ecological niches.
+Mammals in particular diversified in the following Paleogene Period, evolving new forms such as horses, whales, bats, and primates.
 The surviving group of dinosaurs were avians, a few species of ground and water fowl, which radiated into all modern species of birds.
-Among other groups, teleost fish and perhaps lizards also radiated.
+Among other groups, teleost fish and perhaps lizards also radiated into their modern species.